-Dr. Sima Salahshor is the Founder of ScienceHA, Inc., a scientific advisory and project management firm with focus on life sciences and healthcare related projects and programs.
-She has worked extensively with early-stage as well as larger corporate companies, and has a background in genetics, diagnostics, commercialization, product evaluation and marketing, and industry partnership development.
-She has over 20 years experience in oncology and clinical research and has published numerous peer-reviewed articles in the areas of cancer research, biomarker discovery and development and diagnostics.
+Dr. Sima Salahshor is the Principal and Director of Shiruy, Inc. (formerly ScienceHA), a scientific advisory and program management firm focusing on life sciences and healthcare-related projects.
+She has worked extensively with early-stage and larger corporate companies and has a background in genetics, diagnostics, commercialization, product evaluation and marketing, and industry partnership development.
+She has over 20 years of experience in oncology, cancer and clinical research and has published numerous peer-reviewed articles in the areas of cancer research, genetics, biomarker discovery and development and diagnostics.

 Project Management Institute (PMI): PMP Certification, License #1661589